Omgitsedward/Correlator-testing/README.md

-# test_fft
+# Correlator-testing

-To store Python commands used to check the fft model made
+To store Python commands used to check the models made.

+For Test_fft:
 To be used with test_fft_2016-7-6_1031.bof